digimarc-corp/illuminate-rest-api/README.md

 type format using its default values.

-> If `useDefaultSettings` is set to false, `shortUrlDomain` and `urlFormat` must be set regardless of `tagType`.
+> If `useDefaultSettings` is set to false, `shortUrlDomain` and `urlFormat` must be set regardless of `carrierType`.

 ```
 POST /dataCarriers